ipfs/kubo/README.md

 ## Todo

-IPFS is nearing an alpha release.
+An IPFS alpha version has been released in February 2015.
 Things left to be done are all marked as [Issues](https://github.com/ipfs/go-ipfs/issues)

 ## Development Dependencies